SanjeevKumarSB/leankloudtask2/README.md

 In this csv library is used to process the csv file.

-The input of the program is the name of the csv file given through command line argument
+The input of the program is the name of the csv file given through command line argument.

+The complexity of this program is O(n) because it depends on the number of students in the csv file.